Running a mile a day will change your life.

 8 Things I Learned From Running Every Day for a Week

-Here are 8 benefits I took away from the experience.
+Here are 8 benefits I took away from the experience of building up a running streak.

 1. I formed a habit.